• The Solvay SA Chair of Innovation

 • The Bernard Van Ommeslaghe Chair of Economics of Regulation

-Since the year 2000, thanks to the continued support of the “Bernard Van Ommeslaghe Chair”, ECARES has been able to promote research and training activities on the topic of market regulation and liberalisation.
+Since the year 2000, thanks to the continued support of the “Bernard Van Ommeslaghe Chair”, our Research center ECARES has been able to promote research and training activities on the topic of market regulation and liberalisation.
 Several prominent academic speakers have come to ECARES as a result.
+The Bernard Van Ommeslaghe Chair has also allowed ECARES to provide more direct support to young researchers.

 Bernard Van Ommeslaghe holds degrees from the Université Libre de Bruxelles and the Massachusetts Institute of Technology.
-While pursuing a high-level career in the private sector, in particular as President of Bureau Van Dijk, he has been actively involved in the academic and public sectors.
+While pursuing a high-level career in the private sector, as President of Bureau Van Dijk, he has been actively involved in the academic and public sectors.
 He is Professor Emeritus at the Université Libre de Bruxelles and was a Member of the Belgian Banking and Finance Commission, as well as of the group of experts on the liberalisation of the energy sector.
 His commitment to our University and his interest for the issue of market liberalisation and deregulation has led him to sponsoring a Chair dedicated to this topic.
 Thanks to his generous support, ECARES has received resources that it can use to develop research and training activities in this area, in accordance with its double mission of academic research and doctoral training.